-Specific types of memory skills are evaluated.
+This test evaluates specific types of memory skills.
 This includes short term memory, long term memory, memory for information heard, and memory for information seen.

 Understanding a person’s abilities in math, reading, comprehension and spelling help us determine if they have a specific learning disability.

-Specific personality traits are determined.
-This information is used to understand what personality traits affect a person’s functioning both in healthy and unhealthy ways.
+These tests determine particular personality types.
+Professionals use this information to understand what personality traits affect a person’s functioning both in healthy and unhealthy ways.

-The client is given tests that have been scientifically proven to be accurate and valid in helping determine diagnoses.
+The client participates in evidence-based tests to determine possible diagnoses.
 This helps to understand what specific areas your loved one is struggling with that affects their mental health.

 Sometimes your loved one will be given additional tests.
 This is determined by specific information learned from the tests everyone receives.
 Additional assessment may include understanding potential thought disorders, neurological issues, or motivational issues.